Writers in the Schools (WITS)

 About the Author: I’m curious about everybody, and I like to watch strangers and imagine their lives; Why is he doing that?
 How did that raccoon get in there?
 What would she do if…?
 Basically, I’m nosey.
 Being a visiting author is one of my favorite parts of being a writer because I get to share my love of reading and writing with lots of other people with big imaginations and amazing ideas.

-In my free time, I play badminton, shop at Frenchy’s, travel, go to the gym, and, lately, I’ve been trying my hand at illustrating.
-Besides my books mentioned above, I’ve also written eighteen English as a Second Language (ESL) chapter books, primarily for use in Korean language schools, and two adult ESL workbooks.
-Besides my Golden Irish, Charlie, I live with my husband, Don, in Wolfville.
-My kids, Liam and Shannon, are young adults who, sadly, have settled in Southern Ontario with their partners, Rachel and Peter.
+In my free time, I play badminton and pickleball, shop at Frenchy’s, travel, go to the gym, and, lately, I’ve been playing with watercolour.
+In addition to my books mentioned above, I’ve also written eighteen English as a Second Language (ESL) chapter books, primarily for use in Korean language schools, and two adult ESL workbooks.
+Besides my Golden Irish, Charlie, I live with my husband, Don, in Wolfville for half the year, and in the Haliburton Highlands, ON during the summer.
+My kids, Liam and Shannon, are young adults who have settled in Southern Ontario with their partners, Rachel and Peter, and our four little granddaughters:)